 - Do not judge your preparedness to ascend on one number in isolation.
 Using the O2 sat meter out of context or to compare between individuals may lead to a wrong conclusion.

 - How you feel, your appetite, and your sleep quality are the most important indicators of how you are doing.

 - Fit people with low resting heart rates and low ventilation rates may initially appear to be acclimatizing less well.

-- It’s useless to compare one person’s O2 sat against another as a sole indicator of who is in better shape to continue the climb as different size people have different blood volumes and different oxygen needs.
+- It’s useless to compare one person’s O2 sat against another’s as a sole indicator of who is in better shape to continue the climb: different-size people have different blood volumes and different oxygen needs.

-- Finally, in our fairly extensive experience observing ourselves and others at altitude, we can state with no hesitation: The fitter you are the less of your aerobic capacity you need to utilize to climb high, therefore allowing you to handle the additional stress of acclimatizing to altitude more easily.
+- Finally, in our fairly extensive experience observing ourselves and others at altitude, we can state with no hesitation that the fitter you are, the less of your aerobic capacity you need to utilize to climb high.
+This allows you to handle the additional stress of acclimatizing to altitude more easily.